Oak Springs vs Wooten Elementary: F-Rated AISD Campuses, $147K Price Gap

 What is Wooten Elementary’s TEA rating?

-Wooten Elementary received an overall F rating with a score of 49 out of 100 from the Texas Education Agency in 2025, the lowest score in this comparison.
+Wooten Elementary received an overall F rating with a score of 49 out of 100 from the Texas Education Agency in 2025.

 What is the median home price near Oak Springs vs Wooten?